 Open my eyes, that I may behold wondrous things out of your law. —Psalm 119:18 ESV

-(Adapted from Living by the Book, Howard Hendricks)
+Note: Reading strategies adapted from Living by the Book, Howard Hendricks: